ackama/drupal-advisory-database/README.md

 [Install OSV Detector](https://github.com/G-Rath/osv-detector?tab=readme-ov-file#installation) and ensure it is on your `$PATH`.

-This repo ships with a `.osv-detector.yml` file.
+This repo ships with an `.osv-detector.yml` file.
 From this repo you can check your project with `osv-detector -config .osv-detector.yml /path/to/your/repo`

 ## How it works